kamballu/HDR-NRIQA-PCNN/README.md

 ![png](docs/output_2_0.png)

-The model is initalied with the following call.
+To predit quality with the model, we generate an instance of the IQA object.
 This loads the model and the weights required.

 ```python